Tag archive for "Rabbis for Human Rights"

 Rabbis for Human Rights is guided by the paramount Jewish value of preserving every human life.
 We totally reject deliberate destruction and bloodshed.
 Judaism appreciates efforts to preserve life even in the heat of battle, both by developing defense methods and by efforts not to target helpless non-combatants.
 “Far be it from You to do such a thing, to slay the righteous along with the wicked” (Genesis 18:25) Continue Reading

 Ayala Levy is a resident of Israel’s south and RHR’s Executive Director.
 She is also a mother to both young children and soldiers, and a former IDF officer and Israeli diplomat.
-Yet even under the fire of rockets, she is still forced to prove herself a patriot.
+As part of Rabbis for Human Rights’ series featuring the reflections, both human rights related and not, of our staff and rabbis during Operation Protective Shield, she reminds us that even under the fire of rockets, she is still forced to prove herself a patriot.
 Continue Reading

 As Israel seems to plunge deeper into darkness, Rabbi Ascherman provides an update on a number of pressing issues in human rights in Israel and the occupied territories.
 Continue Reading